LoPan455/personal-changelog/README.md

    * Completed "Creating Web Apps", "Configuraing and Accessing a Data Source" sections of Pluralsights' "Building Your      First Spring Boot Application"

 ## 11-17-2019
+  * Completed Pluralsight's "Building Your First Spring Boot Application" video course.
+  * Completed video modules 1 - 8 in GiraffeAcademy's Learning Hugo series.

+## 11-18-2019
+  * Completed "What is Spring?" in Pluralsight's "Spring: The Big Picture" video course
+  * Worked through an intial setup and configuration of Simply Well Wordpress blog.